Robust Pose Transfer with Dynamic Details using Neural Video Rendering

-We compare our method against existing state-of-the-art methods Vid2vid \cite{vid2vid}, Everybody Dance Now \cite{everybody} (EDN) and Liquid Warping GAN \cite{LWGAN} (LWGAN), using official implementations.
+We compare our method against existing state-of-the-art methods Vid2vid \cite{vid2vid} (\ytt{V2V}), Everybody Dance Now \cite{everybody} (EDN) and Liquid Warping GAN \cite{LWGAN} (LWG), using official implementations.
 We also compare with existing neural rendering methods Texture Neural Avatar~\cite{TNA} (TNA) and Dynamic Texture Learning~\cite{dynamic_texture} (DTL) based on our re-implementation with the same experimental settings as original, since no source code is available.
 Note that for TNA, we add our refined background for fair comparison.
-And for DTL, we use the off-the-shelf UV parameterization (DensePose~\cite{densepose}) since the accurate 3D reconstruction which relies on multi-view capture devices is not available.
+As for DTL, we use the off-the-shelf UV parameterization (DensePose~\cite{densepose}) \ytt{for frame unwrapping} since the accurate 3D reconstruction which relies on multi-view capture devices is not available.
 We show those comparison results with SOTA in Table~\ref{table:compare}.
-Moreover, since LWGAN model is not limited to a particular person, we only list the results for reference, but it does not participate in comparison.
+Moreover, since LWG model is not limited to a particular person, we only list the results for reference, but it does not participate in comparison.

-{\bf Comparison with direct image translation approaches.} In general, for all approaches, the quality of generated results decreases when they are tackling the ``challenging poses''.
-However, the proposed method outperforms direct image translation approaches (EDN~\cite{everybody} and Vid2vid~\cite{vid2vid}) significantly, as shown in Fig~\ref{fig:compare_image_trans}, \yt{which demonstrates the robustness of our approach for the ``unseen`` poses during training.}
+\ytt{The direct image-translation based approaches~\cite{everybody, vid2vid} suffer from a lack of explicit 3D representation, which leads to poor generalization ability especially on short training videos, as illustrated in Fig.~\ref{fig:compare_image_trans}.
+There is also a more significant drop of quantitative score for the ``\emph{challenging pose}'', as shown in ``R-SSIM``and``R-PSNR`` in Table~\ref{table:compare}. \ytFinal{We further demonstrate the dependence of such methods on the training data length by evaluating their performance under different numbers of training frames in the supplementary material.} }